gleam-lang/gleam/notes/talk.md

 it should be written with the `if` macro, to prevent the hard-to-read double negative.

-With an AST I can do this by walking the tree until I come across a node with the atom `unless` in the first position, and then checking to see whether the children includes an `else` block.
+With an AST I can enforce this by walking the tree until I come across the offending pattern.

+The offending pattern is a node with the atom `unless` in the first position and an `else` block as the second child of that node.

 ```elixir
 defp check_unless({:unless, _, [_, [do: _, else: _]]}, status) do